nosliwes/working-memory/README.md

 To run the program, navigate to the current code directory and enter python main.py at the command line.

-It will run a single experiment for the parameters listed below.
+It will run a single experiment for the parameters listed in main.py.

-Simply change any of the parameters below if you want to run a different experiment.
+Simply change any of the parameters in main.py if you want to run a different experiment.

 The code requires that the following files are located in the same